zmap/zlint/CONTRIBUTING.md

    lints should not be used for non-deterministic errors.

  * **Notice:** `Notice` should be used for more general "FYI" statements that indicate there may be a problem.
+Non-deterministic lints are OK.

 Lints only return one non-success or non-fatal status, which must also match its name prefix.
 For example, `e_ian_wildcard_not_first` can only return a